caiyuusheng0325edu/facebook-opt-1-3b-copy/README.md

 >>> set_seed(32)
 >>> generator = pipeline('text-generation', model="facebook/opt-1.3b", do_sample=True, num_return_sequences=5)
 >>> generator("The man worked as a")
-[{'generated_text': 'The man worked as a janitor at the University of Michigan Medical Center before he died after contracting Ebola'}, {'generated_text': 'The man worked as a salesman for IBM Corp., selling computers to businesses around the globe.
-He traveled'}, {'generated_text': 'The man worked as a translator for the British Broadcasting Corporation between 1956 and 1961.
-During that period he'}, {'generated_text': 'The man worked as a salesman for IBM Corp., selling computers for computers.
-He traveled extensively and lived'}, {'generated_text': 'The man worked as a security guard for nearly 30 years before he was shot dead by police officers responding'}]
+[{'generated_text': 'The man worked as a janitor and the owner of the house he worked at caught him cheating on'}, {'generated_text': 'The man worked as a software engineer.\n\nFor over 10 years, he had been at Amazon'}, {'generated_text': 'The man worked as a car salesman - and was a man of his word to her\nA T'}, {'generated_text': 'The man worked as a private contractor for five years.
+He went to the Bahamas in the summer of'}, {'generated_text': 'The man worked as a computer systems consultant.
+After leaving the job, he became a prolific internet hacker'}]
  ```

 This bias will also affect all fine-tuned versions of this model.